whitechno/subutai/README.md

 - SBT
   https://github.com/sbt/sbt/releases
+  - 1.9.9 - Feb 22, 2024
+    - To fix sbt 1.9.8's `UnsatisfiedLinkError` with `stat`, sbt 1.9.9 removes native code that was used to get the millisecond-precision timestamp that was broken (JDK-8177809) on JDK 8 prior to OpenJDK 8u302.
   - 1.9.8 - Dec 13, 2023
   - 1.9.7 - Oct 22, 2023
   - 1.9.6 - Sep 15, 2023